Job Analysis

 Task Statements:

-1. Supervise staff and inmates engaged in the operation, maintenance and repair of Heating Ventilation and Air-conditioning systems (HVAC) and refrigeration to ensure efficiency, safety and security using the Standard Automated Preventive Maintenance System (SAPMS), California Code of Regulations (CCR) Title 8, 15, 19, 22, 23 and 24, Departmental Operations Manual (DOM) and Youth Administrative Manual (YAM) on a daily basis.
+1. Supervise staff and inmates engaged in the operation, maintenance, and repair of Heating Ventilation and Air-conditioning systems (HVAC), stationary engines, boilers, compressors, pumps, compressors, pumps, condensers, steam lines, water lines, gas lines, and refrigeration to ensure efficiency, safety, and security using an Automated Preventive Maintenance System, (APMS), California Code of Regulations (CCR) Title 8, 15, 19, 22, 23 and 24, Departmental Operations Manual (DOM) daily.

-2. Supervise staff and inmates engaged in the operation, maintenance and repair of water treatment and wastewater systems to ensure efficiency, safety and security using SAPMS, CCR Title 8, 15, 22, 23 and 24, DOM, regulatory agencies and YAM on a daily basis.
+2. Supervise staff and inmates engaged in the operation, maintenance, and repair of water treatment and wastewater systems to ensure efficiency, safety and security using APMS, CCR Title 8, 15, 22, 23 and 24, DOM, regulatory agencies daily.

-3. Supervise staff engaged in materials management to ensure that materials are received and available for repair and maintenance using departmental forms, purchase orders/invoices and Business Information Systems (BIS) on a daily basis.
+3. Supervise staff engaged in materials management to ensure materials are received and available for repair and maintenance using departmental forms, purchase orders/invoices, and Business Information Systems (BIS) daily.

-4. Coordinate with supervisor regarding materials management to ensure that materials are received and available for repair and maintenance and within the institutional budget using departmental forms, purchase orders/invoices and BIS on a daily basis.
+4. Coordinate with supervisor regarding materials management to ensure materials are received, available for repair/maintenance, and within the institutional budget using departmental forms, purchase orders/invoices, and BIS daily.

-5. Assign work to staff to ensure efficiency and compliance with Federal and State standards using SAPMS, CCR Title 8, 15, 19, 22, 23 and 24, National Fire Protection Association Standards (NFPA) and Design Criteria Guidelines on a daily basis.
+5. Assign work to staff to ensure efficiency and compliance with Federal/State/Local standards using APMS, CCR Title 8, 15, 19, 22, 23, 24, National Fire Protection Association Standards (NFPA), and Design Criteria Guidelines daily.

-6. Represent the institution as a liaison between regulatory agencies (Department of Occupational Safety and Health [DOSH], Regional Water, Wastewater and Air Quality Control Boards, etc.) to ensure compliance with Federal/State/Local standards using the SAPMS, CCR Title 8, 22, 23 and 24, DOM and YAM as needed.
+6. Represent the institution as a liaison between regulatory agencies (e.g., Department of Occupational Safety and Health [DOSH], Regional Water, Wastewater and Air Quality Control Boards) to ensure compliance with Federal/State/Local standards using the APMS, CCR Title 8, 22, 23, and 24, and DOM as needed.

-7. Monitor staff’s compliance with Injury and Illness Prevention Program (IIPP) and institutional security requirements (tool and key control) to ensure safety and security using CCR, DOM and YAM on a daily basis.
+7. Ensure staff compliance with Injury and Illness Prevention Program (IIPP) and institutional security requirements (e.g., tool and key control) to ensure safety and security policy by monitoring, training, and documenting using CCR and DOM daily.

-8. Prepare cost estimates and justifications for project requests and/or equipment replacement to meet institutional needs using CCR Title 8, 15, 19, 22, 23 and 24, DOM and YAM as needed.
+8. Prepare cost estimates and justifications for project requests and/or equipment replacement to meet institutional needs using CCR Title 8, 15, 19, 22, 23, 24, and DOM as needed.

-9. Coordinate with SAPMS manager to preserve State assets and record completed maintenance using Work Request/Work Order System and Preventative Maintenance Program on a continuous basis.
+9. Coordinate with APMS manager to preserve State assets and record completed maintenance using Work Request/Work Order System and Preventative Maintenance Program on a continuous basis.

 10. Assist in the preparation of fiscal and/or plant operations management reports to provide and document information using computer software as needed.